Noriko-San: Girl of Japan

-Noriko-San: girl of Japan or Eva visits Noriko-San (Original title: Eva möter Noriko-san) is the title of a book by the Swedish writer Astrid Lindgren, with photos by Anna Riwkin-Brick.
+Noriko-San: Girl of Japan or Eva visits Noriko-San (original title: Eva möter Noriko-san) is a book by the Swedish writer Astrid Lindgren, with photos by Anna Riwkin-Brick.
 In 1956 the book was published by Rabén & Sjögren.

 Plot

 Eva's mother is reading a book about Japan to Eva.
 Then Eva explains to her mother that she will travel to Japan.
 Eva says that there is a five-year-old girl who wants to play with her.
 She calls the girl Noriko-san.
 Noriko is already looking forward to Eva's visit and puts on her kimono.
 A festival for boys is being celebrated outside.
 Noriko is sad that she can not join in, so her mother promises her, that they can arrange a party with girls for Eva.
 For that the mother allows Noriko to play with the valuable, old dolls.
 A while later, Noriko's cousins arrive.
 Just when they are wondering why Eva is not coming, one of them hears a plane.
 Eva gets out of the plane and is welcomed by Noriko.
-Noriko and Eva exchange their clothes and play together for many days.
+They exchange their clothes and play together for many days.
 Finally, Eva has to fly back home to her mother.
 She says goodbye to Noriko and even speaks Japanese.
-When asked by her mother why she speaks Japanese, Eva answers that when she's in Japan, she can also speak the language.
+When asked by her mother why she speaks Japanese, Eva answers that when she is in Japan, she can also speak the language.

 Overview

-Noriko-San: girl of Japan is the second of 15 children's books in the series Children's Everywhere.
+Noriko-San: Girl of Japan is the second of 15 children's books in the series Children's Everywhere.
 It was the first book written by Astrid Lindgren and Anna Riwkin-Brick together.
 It was followed by a twelve-year collaboration between them.
 Riwkin-Brick took the pictures in Japan.
 When she returned from her trip, she showed the photos to the publisher Rabén & Sjögren.
 Astrid Lindgren also worked there.
 After initial rejection, she agreed to write the text for the photo book.
 The book is the only book in the series that describes a daydream and no real events.

 Documentary from Israel

-In Israel, the series Children's Everywhere, which also includes Noriko-San: girl of Japan, was a great success, thanks to the translations of the poet Leah Goldberg.
+In Israel, the series Children's Everywhere, which also includes Noriko-San: Girl of Japan, was a great success, thanks to the translations of the poet Leah Goldberg.
 In Israel Noriko-San was the most popular book of the series.
-In 2014, Israeli director Dvorit Shargal shot a 50-minute documentary titled Where is Elle Kari and what happened to Noriko-san?.
+In 2014, Israeli director Dvorit Shargal shot a 50-minute documentary titled Where Is Elle Kari and What Happened to Noriko-san?.
 In this film, she first found Eva from the book and then they searched together for Noriko-san.
 Through the film Eva Crafoord-Larsen and Noriko Shiraishi met again.

 Reception

-Kirkus Reviews praises the "wonderful" photographs of Anna Riwkin-Brick and recommends the book for children from the second grade.
+Kirkus Reviews praised the "wonderful" photographs of Anna Riwkin-Brick and recommended the book for children from the second grade.